oshiomah1/oshiomah1.github.io/_posts/2021-1-29-Week_2_walkthrough.md

 ln -s [EXAMPLE FILENAME] .
 ```

-This creates a link - you can modify the file as normal,
+This creates a link - you can modify the file as normal, but it won't take up any extra disk space and will let you modify it without providing the full PATH.
+Otherwise, you'd have to type `/class_data/reads/[SAMPLE NAME]/` every time you wanted to access your files.
+(Which you can still do!
+I guess.
+Live your best life.)

 Here I'll use an example set of reads.
 Make sure to use your own set of reads which I provided to your group on Slack.
 Here's an example of what to do:
 ```